kshitijrajsharma/handling-large-geospatial-data-foss-session/overture-duckdb/Readme.md

 - `<theme>.pmtiles`: PMTiles file converted from the GeoParquet file, suitable for rendering and visualization.

 Note that if you extract data for all themes, separate GeoParquet and PMTiles files will be generated for each theme.

+### Notebook example

+I have provided how we can use duckdb to run spatial queries over the downloaded parquet files in this [notebook](./overture_duckdb.ipynb)